alexissavin/terraform-provider-solidserver/README.md

 ```

 # Install

+If using terraform 0.13 or higher, you can leverage the terraform registry to install the provider [see here]:https://registry.terraform.io/providers/alexissavin/solidserver/latest/docs.

 Download the appropriate build for your system from the [release page]: https://github.com/alexissavin/terraform-provider-solidserver/releases or build the master branch of this repository.

 ## Linux